kpingul/packetsniffer/README.md

 what is packet sniffer?

-The goal of packet sniffer for now is to capture network traffic on the given network interface card and store the results in a pcap file.
+The goal of packet sniffer:

+1.create CLI

+2.choose either TCP/UDP traffic

+3.choose a port number ( will extend to multiple  ports later on..)

+4.capture network traffic

+5.store results in pcap file

 ## dependencies